background

 Accounting Equation Formula

-Total Assets = Total Liabilities + Total Shareholders’ Equity
+Total Assets = Total Liabilities + Total Shareholders Equity

-The rationale is that the assets belonging to a company must have been funded somehow, i.e. the money used to purchase the assets did not just appear out of thin air to state the obvious.
+Simply put, the rationale is that the assets belonging to a company must have been funded somehow, i.e. the money used to purchase the assets did not just appear out of thin air to state the obvious.

 If a company’s assets were hypothetically liquidated (i.e. the difference between assets and liabilities), the remaining value is the shareholders’ equity account.

-1. Liabilities — e.g. Accounts Payable, Accrued Expenses, Debt Financing
+1. Liabilities → e.g. Accounts Payable, Accrued Expenses, Debt Financing

-2. Shareholders’ Equity — e.g. Common Stock and APIC, Retained Earnings
+2. Shareholders Equity → e.g. Common Stock and APIC, Retained Earnings

-What is the Double Entry Accounting System?
+How Does the Double Entry Accounting System Work?

 The accounting equation sets the foundation of “double-entry” accounting, since it shows a company’s asset purchases and how they were financed (i.e. the off-setting entries).